The best staff management strategies for your small businessStuart Taverner

 Employ the right people

-You’ve probably been an owner manager for a while and you’ve realised that you just can’t do it all on your own or you’re ready to expand your business or free up more of your own time.
-And getting staff management right, from the start, is important.
-Nearly five million Australians are employed by small businesses but that doesn’t mean that they always get it right.
+At this point you’ve probably been an owner manager for a while and you’ve realised that you just can’t do it all on your own.
+You’re ready to expand your business or free up more of your own time.
+Being able to get manage your staff right, from the start, is important.
+Small business employ nearly five million Australians, but that doesn’t mean that they’re all happy, productive and working to the best of their ability.

 - Is this person passionate about their job?